More About Smart recovery

 - We don't require you to commit to abstinence for life (we help you aim to achieve your personal goals and you are welcome at our meetings as long as they are helpful to you)

 - We are stamping out the stigma associated with Mental health and addiction therefore we do not require participants to use the terms "addict" or "alcoholic" when they check in at our meetings.
-We discourage the use unhelpful Labels.
+We discourage the use of unhelpful Labels that contribute to stigma .

 Where are SMART meetings held / who are meetings for?